 The Porsche 911 is a well the LEGO Group has returned to on multiple occasions.
 The first version of this car appeared in real life in 1964; since then, the basic concept has seen extensive enhancement and modification over the years.
 It’s also been hugely successful in motor races, winning numerous world championships.
 The one millionth Porsche 911 was manufactured in 2017.

 75895 Porsche 911 Turbo 3.0 is one of the latest versions.
 It’s very similar in structure to one from 75888 Porsche 911 RSR and 911 Turbo 3.0.
 Unlike the latter version (which came in lime green) this one sports a plain white paint job.
 It also includes some traffic cones to encourage bold steering manoeuvres.

 Lamborghini – Italian maker of luxury sports cars – is similarly rare in LEGO form.
 Before Speed Champions, LEGO Lamborghinis had appeared twice before – and in one case, this was more than a decade ago.

-In a similar vein, Speed Champions currently features three Lamborghini models.
+In a similar vein, Speed Champions currently features a handful of Lamborghini models.
 30342 Lamborghini Huracán Super Trofeo EVO was first released as a promotional item in mid-2020.
 Using just 70 pieces, it may not be the model Lamborghini fans were looking for.